-Black Neon Tetra (Hyphessobrycon herbertaxelrodi) Fish Species Profile & Care Guide
+Black Neon Tetra (Hyphessobrycon herbertaxelrodi) Species Profile & Care Guide

 The Black Neon Tetra has a peaceful nature, very energetic and is an excellent addition to any community aquarium.
 However, it is advisable not to house them with large, aggressive fish, or they may be outcompeted for food or eaten.
 These Tetras are a schooling fish and prefer to be in groups of at least six.